shirakaba/nativescript-dom-events/README.md

 ```

 Once this library has proven itself, we may be able to get our EventTarget compatibility (type-only) patches merged directly into Core so that it doesn't need to be done with declaration merging, hopefully alleviating these uncooperative types.

+## Asserting `view as Observable` fails

+This is the same problem as above, but in the opposite direction (a downcast).

 ## Usage